shmiko/shmiko.github.io/_posts/2016-05-19-googlytics.md

 ### 4.3 Setting up basic filters
+ - Understand how filters act on data.
+ - Practice creating a basic filter to exclude internal traffic from your business.
+ - Become familiar with other basic examples of using filters for GA.
 You can use filters to:

 exclude data
 include data